kaspergrubbe/simple-capistrano-unicorn/README.md

 Contains a namespace with methods for administrating the unicorn server through capistrano recipes.

+This gem is composed from the gems `capistrano-unicorn-methods` and `capistrano-unicorn`.
+It is roughly the structure of `capistrano-unicorn-methods` with clever ideas from `capistrano-unicorn`.

 ## Setup

 ### 1. Require this gem in deploy.rb